duckinator/sicuro/README.markdown

 # Sicuro

 **Do not rely on this for security.** It is a research experiment, and I have minimal security experience.
-If you need to run untrusted Ruby code, please get the assistance of somebody who _actually knows security_ and understands sandboxing.
+If you need to run untrusted code, please get the assistance of somebody who _actually knows security_ and understands sandboxing.

 And remember, blacklists are always ineffective &mdash; use whitelists instead.